-Before I write down my thoughts on queerbaiting, I want to talk about WHY representation is important – representation in the media is crucial in helping minority groups (e.g. people of colour, LGBTQ+ people etc) feel like they belong and they are accepted.
-Film, T.V. and other media products are supposed to be a reflection of our world and our culture (a constructed one at best), and the world we live in.
+Before I write down my thoughts on queerbaiting, I want to talk about WHY representation is important – representation in the media is crucial in helping minority groups (e.g. people of color, LGBTQ+ people, etc) feel like they belong and they are accepted.
+Film, T.V., and other media products are supposed to be a reflection of our world and our culture (a constructed one at best), and the world we live in.
 Even in fiction, everyone should feel as though they are a part of that world – so why is the representation of LGBTQ+ so – lacking?

-Well, the first reason as to why this may be is because of queerbaiting.
+Well, the first reason as to why this maybe is because of queerbaiting.
 But what IS it?
 Well, queerbaiting refers to the practice that hints, but not explicitly saying that a character identifies as LGBTQ+ – it can also be applied to hinting that two characters that are in a relationship, but never stating that they are together.
-This is the often ignored or explicitly rejected by writers and/or cast of a show, film or novel etc. In my opinion, queerbaiting is wrong because it denies us positive, genuine representation, and solely relies on the subtext and interpretations of the fans – and, unfortunately, creates the perfect paradox: writers can attract LGBTQ+ audience members with “representation”, which is implied by the text and writer – but it is never actually explicitly state or show this representation.
+This is often ignored or explicitly rejected by writers and/or cast of a show, film or novel, etc. In my opinion, queerbaiting is wrong because it denies us positive, genuine representation, and solely relies on the subtext and interpretations of the fans – and, unfortunately, creates the perfect paradox: writers can attract LGBTQ+ audience members with “representation”, which is implied by the text and writer – but it is never actually explicitly state or show this representation.

-Moreover, for many LGBTQ+ characters, they are either made into side characters, which is problematic because it means both the narrative and plot are made easier for the protagonist, and it shoves us into the background – and then we get a another annoying trope – we get killed for shock value.
+Moreover, for many LGBTQ+ characters, they are either made into side characters, which is problematic because it means both the narrative and plot are made easier for the protagonist, and it shoves us into the background – and then we get another annoying trope – we get killed for shock value.
 It then raises the question: is this representation enough?
 The short answer is no. I definitely agree that portrayals of non-hetero-normative / cis-normative is a massive positive – its the WAY that we are represented that is the problem.
-We deserve to be explicitly shown on T.V, films etc, just like our cishet counter parts.
+We deserve to be explicitly shown on T.V, films etc, just like our cishet counterparts.
 We NEED positive, explicit and genuine representation because what type of message are we, for example, sending to younger people who are questioning their sexuality and/or gender?
 We also need this representation because, simply, put, we deserve to be out and proud about our sexuality and/or gender identity.